How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 Again, big words.
 Be on high alert for smoke and mirrors where facts should be.
 Anyone can come up with "investment criteria", but you want someone who can prove he's capable of making an investment in the first place.

-There is no excuse for the buyer not providing some credibility documents.
+Having an "investment criteria" document is no excuse for the buyer not providing proper credibility documents.
 If he's not able to provide any, my advice is to drop him immediately.
 Do not feel timid about dropping a buyer.
 A "no buyer" situation is better than a "bad buyer" situation!

 TIP #6 - DEFERRED PAYMENT